abhirathod95/travel-blog/src/blog/travel/2018-10-06/amsterdam.md

 **Times|** Mon - Sat 9 AM - 5:30 PM, Sun 11:30 AM - 5:30 PM

-####**Jordaan District**
+&nbsp;

+##### **JORDAAN DISTRICT**

 ![Jordaan district canal](../../../images/Netherlands/Amsterdam_4.jpg)

 One of the more upscale neighborhoods of Amsterdam, the Jordaan district puts the canals on spotlight.
 If you want, this would be a wonderful place to hop on a bike and explore the district like a local.
 Also a great place to find good restaurants and cafes.

-####**Canal Tour**
+Here are some recommended options below.
+- La Olivia
+- Toscanini
+- Cafe de Prins

+&nbsp;

+##### **CANAL TOUR**

 ![Amsterdam train station](../../../images/Netherlands/Amsterdam_10.jpg)